 All majors must conduct significant research with primary sources and write a substantial paper that interprets and analyzes the material uncovered through this research.

 The requirement ensures that all majors have become acquainted with the historical methodologies of research, and that they can evaluate source material, interpret evidence, and construct an historical argument.
 Majors will typically fulfill this requirement by completing a 15-20 page final paper in one of their required seminar courses, though specifics will vary from course to course.
-Majors may also opt to fulfill the requirement in an independent study or through other coursework with the permission of faculty.
+Majors may also opt to fulfill the requirement in an independent study or through other coursework with the permission of the major advisor.
 Majors completing the honors program will have fulfilled the requirement by researching and writing their thesis.
-Majors are responsible for seeing to it that the research requirement oval on their official Penn InTouch worksheet is filled in during the semester in which they complete the necessary course.

-Courses that fulfill the major research requirement are designated on the History Department website's Undergraduate Courses pages.
+Courses that automatically fulfill the major research requirement are numbered HIST 3000-3799.

 E. Concentration (Optional)

 Students may choose an area of concentration, though they are not required to do so.

 Students pursuing the General Curriculum History Major (i.e., no concentration) should work closely with their faculty advisor to plan a course of study that allows them to take advantage of this flexibility without sacrificing intellectual coherence in their chosen coursework.
 No “major-related” courses may be included in the General Curriculum option.